 Ultimately, accepting the very first offer you receive is not the best idea.
 Decide whether it’s the best choice for you or if you should keep trying for something better suited.

 If you applied for law initially, consider applying for other law courses in Clearing.
 You could try your hand at some non-law courses that might be of interest to you.
-With the introduction of the SQE exam, both law and non-law students should receive equal treatment when it comes to qualifying as a solicitor.
 Non-law students that convert to law can achieve just as much as those with a qualifying law degree.

 Therefore, you might consider doing a different course that you are passionate about and that you can do very well in.